pact-foundation/docs.pact.io/website/docs/pact_broker/configuration.md

 title: Configuration
 ---

+> NOTE: This page describes how to configure the *native Ruby Pact Broker* application.
+The Pact Broker Ruby application is distributed in 2 different Docker images, one based on [Puma](/pact_broker/docker_images/pactfoundation) (this is our default recommendation) and one based on [Passenger](pact_broker/docker_images/dius) (older, but still supported).
+Each of the Docker images is configurable using environment variables that map to the Ruby Pact Broker application configuration options.
+Please see the documentation for your Docker image for the names and formats of the environment variables.

 ## Configuration

 The Pact Broker configuration settings are applied in the `config.ru` file.
 See the Pact Broker [example](https://github.com/pact-foundation/pact_broker/tree/master/example) application if you are unfamiliar with Ruby applications.